Timothy Hallinan

+Personal life

 Hallinan lives eight months a year in Santa Monica, California, and four months a year in Southeast Asia.

 Novels

 Simeon Grist series

 Series about an erudite LA private eye.
 While Skin Deep was the third published novel, it was actually the first written and, according to the internal chronology of the series, takes place earlier than the other Simeon Grist books.
-(According to Hallinan, the "actual order of the Simeon Grist novels" is Skin Deep, The Four Last Things, Everything But the Squeal, Incinerator, The Man With No Time, The Bone Polisher, and Pulped.
+(According to Hallinan, the "actual order of the Simeon Grist novels" is Skin Deep, The Four Last Things, Everything but the Squeal, Incinerator, The Man with No Time, The Bone Polisher, and Pulped.